kodevasse/kodevasse/README.md

 I am Per from Norway. 👋

-As a beginner in the world of coding, I'm eager to learn as much as I can about web development, Vue.js, and blockchain.
+As a modern wizard, I have access to the magical powers of web3 and blockchain.

-I'm passionate about sharing my journey with others and hope to inspire others to join me in learning and growing as developers.
+Join me as I share my knowledge and skills with you, unlocking the secrets of coding and programming along the way.

-Follow me as I navigate the ups and downs of learning to code and building projects from the ground up."
+Follow me on my journey through the mystical world of web3 and blockchain, and discover the magic of technology for yourself.

 📫 How to reach me
 <p align="center">